sborar/wimblepong_reinforcement_learning/README.md

 ## Test
 Run test_pong_ai.py<br/>
-To load existing models for testing, use --load_model_path to pass model path argument to test_pong_ai.py<br/>
+To load existing models for testing, use --filename to pass model path argument to test_pong_ai.py<br/>

 ## Strategies tried
 1. Batch normalization for more stable training<br/>